lpcvoid/cpp-uri-parser/README.md

 ### Tests
 There are tests which attempt to cover edge cases.
-You can run them by cloning the repo (with submodules!), and then running:
+You can run them by cloning the repo (with submodules, so add `--recurse-submodules` when cloning), and then running:

     cmake -B build
     cmake --build build